There are many options to help improve your speech. A speech-language pathologist can help you pick the right approach(es) for you.

-- By a speech-language pathologist who is a trained health care professional specializing in evaluating and treating people with speech, swallowing, voice, language and memory problems.
+Speech-language pathologists are trained health care professionals who specialize in evaluating and treating people with speech, swallowing, voice, language and memory problems.

 - Improvements have been shown to last up to two years following treatment.

-- LSVT® methods have also been used with some success in treating speech and voice problems in individuals with atypical Parkinson’s syndromes such as Shy-Drager syndrome, Progressive Supranuclear Palsy (PSP), and Multiple-System Atrophy (MSA).
+- LSVT methods have also been used with some success in treating speech and voice problems in individuals with atypical Parkinson’s syndromes such as multiple-system atrophy (MSA, formerly known as Shy-Drager syndrome) and progressive supranuclear palsy (PSP).

-- Once you complete the 4-week LSVT® , you should perform your LSVT® exercises daily in order to maintain your improved voice.
+- Once you complete the 4-week LSVT therapy, you should perform your LSVT exercises daily in order to maintain your improved voice.

 - If available in your area, participate in a speech group whose focus is on THINKING LOUD.

 - Unless otherwise directed by a physician, drink plenty of water.

 - A Digital Sound Level Meter can help you monitor your volume.
 These meters can be purchased for about $45.00.
 Place the meter at arm distance to perform the measurement.
 Normal conversational volume ranges between 68-74dB.